Alto Tâmega e Barroso

-The Comunidade Intermunicipal do Alto Tâmega (/pt/) is an administrative division in northern Portugal.
+The Alto Tâmega e Barroso, officially the Alto Tâmega e Barroso Intermunicipal Community, is an administrative division in northern Portugal.
 It was created in 2014.
-Since January 2015, Alto Tâmega is also a NUTS3 subregion of Norte Region, that covers the same area as the intermunicipal community.
+Since January 2015, Alto Tâmega e Barroso is also a NUTS3 subregion of Norte Region, that covers the same area as the intermunicipal community.
 The seat of the intermunicipal community is Chaves.
-Alto Tâmega comprises the northern part of the Vila Real District.
+Alto Tâmega e Barroso comprises the northern part of the Vila Real District.
 The population in 2011 was 94,143, in an area of 2,921.91 km².

 Municipalities

-The intermunicipal community of Alto Tâmega consists of 6 municipalities:
+The intermunicipal community of Alto Tâmega e Barroso consists of 6 municipalities: